Arkenstine/Server-Configs/README.md

 ## About

 These are optimized server configuration files for CraftBukkit/Paper/Spigot/Purpur servers.
 These configs feature major performance improvements, with little/negligble changes to vanilla.
-Last updated version: `1.18.1`
+Last version: `1.18.1`

 ## Installation